Texa$aver 401(k) / 457 Program for Retirees

-- take a partial lump sum distribution(s); withdrawal what you need, when you need it, or take all of the money in a single lump-sum distribution, or
+- Take a partial lump sum distribution(s); withdrawal what you need, when you need it, or take all of the money in a single lump-sum distribution

 While you don’t need to do anything to maintain your Texa$aver program account(s), once you reach age 70½, you must start taking required minimum distributions (RMD).
 See “Required Minimum Distribution Rules.”
 By staying with your trusted partner in retirement, you can authorize the Texa$aver program to calculate your RMD and send you the required payment each year.

 You can initiate a distribution from Texa$aver after you retire by submitting a distribution form.
 You can download and print a Distribution/Direct Rollover Request form.

 Texa$aver program account withdrawals may be subject to ordinary income tax.
 A 10% early withdrawal penalty may apply to withdrawals made prior to age 59½.
 The 10% federal early withdrawal penalty does not apply to the 457 plan withdrawals except for withdrawals attributable to rollovers from another type of plan or account.